SevenDL/datav/intl.en-US/FAQ/FAQ.md

 # FAQ {#concept_rlh_vrk_q2b .concept}

+This document describes common problems during DataV use and provides corresponding solutions.

 ## Widget FAQ {#section_a4x_wrk_q2b .section}

 1. What can I do if my screen is blank after I log on to the DataV console?